 Posted 03 July 2012 - 08:24 PM

-As for the rear brake master cylinder, I've never had any issues with the one on my Evo, I just look after mine by pulling the rubber seal off the bottom of it & use the air line to blow all the muck out of it, & I also put a small cable tie around mine to seal it a bit better.
+As for the rear brake master cylinder, I've never had any issues with the one on my Evo, I just look after mine by pulling the rubber seal off the bottom of it and use the air line to blow all the muck out of it, and I also put a small cable tie around mine to seal it a bit better.
 Using WD40 would be fine as well.